Melford Okilo: Early career

-Okilo was a member of Parliament between 1956 and 1959.
+Okilo was a member of parliament between 1956 and 1959.
 In December 1959, he was re-elected to represent the Brass constituency on the Niger Delta Congress platform.

-The Prime Minister, Sir Abubakar Tafawa Balewa, later appointed him Parliamentary Secretary and Minister.
+The prime minister, Sir Abubakar Tafawa Balewa, later appointed him parliamentary secretary and minister.
 He played a significant role in the enactment of the Niger Delta Development Board (1961), which sought to address problems of the neglected Niger Delta region.

 While visiting New York in 1965, he came across a book about Walter Russell, The Man Who Tapped the Secrets of the Universe, which had a profound influence on his thought.
 Walter Russell's University of Science and Philosophy later published his books, and in the late 1990s, he served as president of the university.

-During the military regime of General Yakubu Gowon, Okilo served in the government in Rivers State first as Commissioner of Education, and then of Agriculture, Fisheries and Natural Resources (1971–1975).
+During the military regime of General Yakubu Gowon, Okilo served in the Rivers State government, first as Commissioner for Education, and then as Commissioner for Agriculture, Fisheries, and Natural Resources, from 1971 to 1975.

 Second republic

 During General Olusegun Obasanjo's regime, he was a member of the Constituent Assembly (1977–78) leading to the Nigerian Second Republic.

-He was Chairman of the Rivers State branch of the National Party of Nigeria (NPN) (1978–1983), and was elected on the NPN platform as governor of Rivers States in 1979.
+He was chairman of the Rivers State branch of the National Party of Nigeria (NPN) (1978–1983), and was elected on the NPN platform as governor of Rivers States in 1979.

 As governor, Okilo established the Rivers State University of Science and Technology.
 He opened the Independent Power Plant at Imiringi in Ogbia local government area, now in Bayelsa State, a major gas turbine power station.

 He created fifty development units for the much neglected rural areas, introducing a policy where local people were given the responsibility and power to govern and develop their local communities.
 He undertook programs to reclaim land, control erosion, construct roads and canals, and build rural housing scheme and industrial estates.

 President Shehu Shagari awarded him the honour of Commander of the Order of the Federal Republic of Nigeria in 1983.

 He was re-elected on the NPN platform in 1983, losing office when General Muhammadu Buhari took power in a military coup in December 1983.

 Soon after taking power, Buhari established military tribunals to try public officers from the Shagari era who had been accused of embezzling public funds.

-In July 1986, he was acquitted of his accusations and regained his freedom following a judicial review of the tribunals and later freed by Babangida.
+In July 1986, he was acquitted of the charges against him and regained his freedom following a judicial review of the tribunals and later freed by Ibrahim Babangida.